phnx47/dapper-repositories/README.md

         }
     }

 Simple as that, we have defined a fully functional data repository for the "User" POCO.
-Because the inheritance pattern we are doing here, both repository contract and repository implementation contains this functions:
+Because of the inheritance pattern here, both contract and implementation repositories contain this function:

         bool Delete(TEntity instance);